livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 ## Webhooks
-*has UI support*

 Webhooks allow you to receive notifications for events from within Livingdocs and react to them.
-We advise you to use the UI under "Project Setup" to define your webhooks.

 For details on the parameters see our [Webhooks]({{< ref "/reference-docs/server-extensions/webhooks" >}}) documentation.